jessie20022/cmsc320finalproject/README.md

 ## Data Collection
 We will be collecting our data using the publicly available PlantTerp [API](https://planetterp.com/api/), where we can retrieve data on courses, professors, reviews and grades.
 There are 3 different endpoints that we want to consider in this project: /courses, /professors and /grades.

+The following is the response schema for each of the 3 endpoints.

 ### Course
 |      Name     |   Type   |                              Description                              |
 |:-------------:|:--------:|:---------------------------------------------------------------------:|